LaveeshaKumra/Business-website/README.md

 # Business-website
-frontend of a business website using html,css and bootstrap
+frontend of a business website using html,css and bootstrap and javascript